Anthology of the Killer: Heart of the Killer

 BB, working as a mystery shopper, is sent to the Dream Resort, a vast complex seemingly empty of other guests.
 At the Resort, BB is presented with endless surveys and participates in focus testing where she is asked for her opinions on various bizarre products.
 Also present in the Resort is the Dial-A-Boy, a toy phone that connects to the attractive young men presented as the Resort's executives, which BB refuses to use.
 In a bathroom, BB encounters fellow zine author CC, who tells her to meet at the same place the next day to learn the truth behind the Resort.
 The next day, the bathroom is empty but BB discovers a secret passage behind a mirror, which leads to a surveillance room containing a dossier on government agent "The Spook", as well as instructions on how to escape the Resort, which were actually set up for her to use the Dial-A-Boy.

 The Resort's manager, frustrated by BB's refusal to reveal her romantic preferences, has the Spook trap her in a fantasy world named Pumpkin Summer.
 BB rejects the fantasy's proposed love interest, and back in the real world finds a flyer for an investment meeting, revealing the Dream Resort's real purpose: studying its residents to collect behavioural insights into modern youth fantasies.
 BB discovers that the Resort's manager is Marcie, formerly famous for a zine she made in the 90s.
-Marcie revealed that after her second zine was a critical and financial flop, she went into consultancy work.
+Marcie reveals that after her second zine was a critical and financial flop, she went into consultancy work.
 BB and Marcie are swallowed by the Spook, but Marcie stays behind to seek validation and identity from its collected data while BB refuses to and wakes up as the Resort collapses.